 Electron micrograph showing S. aureus bacteria embedded in biofilm on the luminal surface of an intravenous catheter.
 (Public Health Image Library, Centers for Disease Control and Prevention, Rodney M. Donlan, PhD and Janice Carr.)

 The first step in biofilm formation is the binding of free-floating, or planktonic, organisms to the catheter surface by cell-wall–associated adhesins.
 This is facilitated by the formation of a film of host fibrin and fibronectin on the catheter surface.
 Other factors favoring attachment include hydrophobic and electrostatic forces, cell surface structures such as pili or fimbriae, platelet binding, and shear stress from the fluid environment.
 Attached organisms multiply to form microcolonies, and secrete an extracellular polysaccharide matrix that forms the architectural structure of the biofilm.
 Bacteria embedded in biofilm typically have a lower metabolic rate and can demonstrate resistant phenotypes, making them less susceptible to the effects of antibiotics; the minimal inhibitory concentrations of microorganisms in biofilm can be up to 1000-fold higher than for planktonic organisms.
-Additionally, some antibiotics have ...
+Additionally, some ...